mansurmadaki111-rgb/Princess-Smart-Light/README.md

 Upload Instructions:

-Copy the Arduino code below.
+-Copy the Arduino code below.

-Open Arduino IDE, paste the code, and select your board and COM port.
+-Open Arduino IDE, paste the code, and select your board and COM port.

-Upload it to your Arduino.
+-Upload it to your Arduino.

-Connect the Bluetooth module (TX–RX, RX–TX).
+-Connect the Bluetooth module (TX–RX, RX–TX).

-Pair your phone and use a Bluetooth terminal or voice control app, but me i made my own app using MIT App Inevntor
+-Pair your phone and use a Bluetooth terminal or voice control app, but me i made my own app using MIT App Inevntor

 Made With Love: